uselessbongo/tease-tuesday-ideas/README.md

 ### General Teasing

 * LP is allowed to full body worship KH (kissing,touching,massaging)
-* Timeout - LP gets tied up, blindfolded, gagged
+* Timeout - LP gets tied up and/or blindfolded and/or gagged
    * Tied to bed
    * Chair
    * Closet
+   * Doorframe

 ## Funishment or Punishment